 Chitkara University, Punjab

-It is a matter of pride and deep satisfaction that the Chitkara School of Planning and Architecture (CSPA), Chitkara University is bringing out the inaugural issue of the Research Journal 'Creative Space', with the encouragement and unstinted support of our honourable Chancellor and Vice Chancellor.
+It is a matter of pride and deep satisfaction that the Chitkara School of Planning and Architecture (CSPA), Chitkara University is bringing out the inaugural issue of the Research Journal 'Creative Space (Creat.
+Sp.)', with the encouragement and unstinted support of our honourable Chancellor and Vice Chancellor.
 Institutions of excellence thrive on scholarship and research.
 In CSPA, a lot of work is being carried out in our 'Centre for Advanced Studies in Architecture' in diverse areas, especially those involving Documentation and Study of the Built Environment in our region.
 Thus, it is high time that a Journal like this is brought out to further consolidate this endeavour and disseminate the knowledge gathered.
 This has been made possible by the painstaking efforts of our Editor, Prof. Kiran Joshi, and her team to bring out a journal of high quality.
 We also take this opportunity to applaud and appreciate their efforts and wish them all success in this venture.

 I.J.S.
 Bakshi, Director, CSPA